-The Kindergarten class consisted of five children who were not only completing their third year in the Montessori 3-6 classroom.
-Four of the children had previously attended the Headland Montessori ELC and as such these children have known each other since they were infants.
+The Kindergarten class consisted of four children who are completing their third year in the Montessori 3-6 classroom.
+These children have previously attended the Headland Montessori ELC and as such these children have known each other since they were toddlers.